 On arrival, we transfer by coach to San Sebastián, where we stay for three nights at the four-star Silken Amara Plaza.
 Located along the River Urumea, the hotel is a pleasant 10-minute walk to the cathedral and a 25-minute walk to the old town.
-Or the three star Sercotel Hotel Europa, a short walk from La Concha beach and the centre.

 Gloriously sited on a shell-shaped stretch of the Bay of Biscay and framed by fine white-sand beaches, San Sebastián is one of the most enchanting coastal resorts in Spain.
 Manicured parks and belle-époque buildings are elegant reminders that this was once the preferred holiday destination of the Spanish aristocracy.
 Since 1953 the city has played host to an annual film festival, which attracted legends including Alfred Hitchcock.
-San Sebastián is flanked by two hills – Monte Igueldo in the west and Monte Urgull in the east – and this morning we explore the bay from one summit to the other.
+San Sebastián is flanked by two hills – Monte Igueldo in the west and Monte Urgull in the east – and this morning we explore the bay between the hills.
 Admire the grand buildings including the Miramar Palace which was designed by a British architect, and the luxurious Hotel María Cristina.
 As we walk through the old town we’ll see its highlights, such as Constitución Square, which was once a bullring where spectators reserved seats on the numbered balconies and placed their bets.